freedomofpress/securedrop-protocol/docs/protocol.md

 ### Introduction

-SecureDrop Protocol is a first-contact messaging protocol between anonymous users (sources) and well-known user(s) (journalists) with a shared affiliation (newsroom).
+SecureDrop Protocol is a first-contact messaging protocol between anonymous users (sources) and non-anonymous user(s) (journalists) with a shared affiliation (newsroom).
 The design is largely motivated by the requirement that sources avoid local persistent state, for plausible deniability.

 This specification describes: